NC STATE IN SEVILLA

 The following visits are mandatory for all students:

-Catedral de Sevilla 2 de marzo TBD
+Catedral de Sevilla TBD

-Reales Alcázares de Sevilla 9 de marzo TBD
+Reales Alcázares de Sevilla TBD

 • Housing: Homestay with Spanish host family

-The 2022 program fee will be 9,000€ per student, which includes:
+The 2025 program fee includes:

 • In-country orientation